 Measures of Success:

-- We will create, improve, and sustain activities that purposefully engage senior leaders with all key stakeholders and organizational systems, ensuring that our leaders have the best opportunity to understand, mentor, communicate, and inform governance at The College at Brockport.
+- Create, improve, and sustain activities that purposefully engage senior leaders with all stakeholders and organizational systems, ensuring that our leaders have the best opportunity to understand, mentor, communicate, and inform governance at The College at Brockport.

-- Our campus climate data will show continual improvement, and, based on assessment results, resources will be dedicated to tackling long standing issues of equity and inclusion, particularly in relation to the recruitment of and institutional support for a diverse faculty and staff body.
+- Campus Climate data will show continual improvement, and based on assessment results, resources will be dedicated to tackling long standing issues of equity and inclusion, particularly in relation to the recruitment of and institutional support for a diverse faculty and staff body.
 We will make demonstrated progress towards the Equity, Diversity, and Inclusion (EDI) goals outlined in the Strategic Plan for EDI.

-- We will undertake continual review, assessment, and improvement of faculty and staff onboarding and training programs, including for temporary employees.
-These include, but are not limited to, new faculty workshops, new chair workshops, CELT workshops, and ongoing training to keep up with legal obligations and best practices.
+- Continual review, assessment and improvement of faculty and staff recruitment, onboarding programs, including for temporary employees.
+These include, but are not limited to, new faculty workshops, new chair workshops, CELT workshops, and ongoing training to keep up with obligations and best practices.

-- We will achieve excellent and effective working relationships with shared governance and our organized labor to ensure a safe, fair, and inclusive campus, free from workplace bullying, and transparent in its introduction, revision, and assessment of policies that impact our community.
+- Achieve excellent and effective working relationships with shared governance and our organized labor to ensure a safe, fair, and inclusive campus, free from workplace bullying, and transparent in its introduction, revision and assessment of policies that impact our community.

-- We will demonstrate continual improvement based on institutional assessment and accreditation evidence.
+- Demonstrate continual improvement based on institutional assessment and accreditation evidence.

-- We will ultimately achieve The Chronicle of Higher Education Recognition as a Great College to Work For or similar external measure.
+- Achieve The Chronicle of Higher Education Recognition as a Great College to Work For or similar external measure.